golanlevin/DrawingWithMachines/machines/hp_draftmaster/README.md

-# HP DraftMaster, Model 7596
+# HP DraftMaster II, Model 7596A

 > *"The Draftmaster II was among the most advanced pen plotters ever made by HP.
 They handled media sizes up to E/A0 size and plotted at 60 cm/s with acceleration up to 5.7g.
 The DraftMaster II (P/N 7596A - $10995) also plotted on continuous rolls."*